 Do you want to know how International Women’s Day started being celebrated?

 The story of how this day, which symbolizes women’s empowerment in the world, came into existence is fascinating.
 The initiative various women took back in history is commendable.
-Let us dive into history to know about when the world accepted the power that resides within each woman.
+Let us dive into history to learn about when the world accepted the power that resides within each woman.

 History Of The International Women’s Day

 The first Women’s Day was celebrated in 1911, making 2020 the 110th International Women’s Day!
 This day has been witnessed since the early 1900s, a time of significant expansion and turbulence due to industrialization.
 The 1900s also saw booming population growth and the rise of strong radical ideologies.
 The idea of celebrating this Day started when a woman named Clara Zetkin– leader of the ‘women’s office’ for the Social Democratic Party in Germany- gave an International Women’s Day.
 Agreed and supported by more than 100 women worldwide, this day was marked officially as Women’s Day.

 Did you know that women invented all those car heaters, dishwashers, circular saws, chocolate chip cookies, and square-bottomed paper bags?